ggeorgovassilis/circuitjs1/README.md

 Then open the file `/circuitjs1/target/site/circuitjs.html` with a web browser.

+You can run GWT devmode with

+`mvn gwt:codeserver -pl . -am`

+Then open the file `/circuitjs1/target/site/circuitjs.html` with a web browser.
+If you have the GWT devmode [bookmarklets](http://www.gwtproject.org/articles/superdevmode.html) you can make changes to the Java files and recompile them quickly.

+Open a browser with that URL.
 ## Further reading

 For other options like modifications please refer to the original project [sharpie7/circuitjs1](https://github.com/sharpie7/circuitjs1).